terser/terser/README.md

   example `foo["bar"] → foo.bar`

-- `pure_funcs` (default: `null`) -- You can pass an array of names and UglifyJS will assume that those functions do not produce side effects.
+- `pure_funcs` (default: `null`) -- You can pass an array of names and Terser will assume that those functions do not produce side effects.
 DANGER: will not check if the name is redefined in scope.
   An example case here, for instance `var q = Math.floor(a/b)`.
-If variable `q` is not used elsewhere, UglifyJS will drop it, but will still keep the `Math.floor(a/b)`, not knowing what it does.
+If variable `q` is not used elsewhere, Terser will drop it, but will still keep the `Math.floor(a/b)`, not knowing what it does.
 You can pass `pure_funcs: [ 'Math.floor' ]` to let it know that this function won't produce any side effect, in which case the whole